 Instructions

-- Cook meatballs according to package.
+- Preheat oven to 450 °F Cook meatballs according to package.

 - In a medium saucepan, stir together Alfredo sauce and pesto over medium/low heat, just until warmed through.

 - Spread some of the sauce in each roll.
 Place 4 meatballs in roll, top with more sauce.
 Cut each slice of provolone in half and place 2 halves on top of each sub to cover sub.
+Optional: Brush sides of roll with melted butter or melted garlic butter.

 Liz says